Our Organisational Structure

 ||Designated Nurse for Safeguarding Children

 |NHS Lewisham Clinical Commissioning Group

 ||Director of Nursing for South London

 ||Cabinet Member for School Performance and Children’s Services

-Four subgroups will report to and inform the work of the Executive Board and Partnership.
+Four subgroups will report to and inform the work of the Executive Partnership and the Safeguarding Partnership.

 - Learning from Practice

 - Schools’ Safeguarding Network

 In order to minimise bureaucracy and learn from practice, time limited Task and Finish Groups will be convened when needed.

 The purpose of this group is to monitor and evaluate the effectiveness of what is being achieved the partners, individually and collectively.
 Multi agency audits help to measure the quality, effectiveness and outcomes of safeguarding work across the partnership.
 Members of this group participate in audit activities including case audits, interviews with children, young people and parents, surveys, consultations and discussions with practitioners and triangulate this information to establish the quality of safeguarding delivery, identify areas that require further improvement and influence system change.